British-born teen to become first millennial Catholic saint

 Being made a saint means the Church believes a person lived a holy life and is now in Heaven with God.

-As Acutis progressed along the Church's official path to sainthood, his body was moved to a church in the hill town of Assisi in central Italy, where St. Francis was from, in line with Acutis's last wishes.
+As Carlo progressed along the Church's official path to sainthood, his body was moved to a church in the hill town of Assisi in central Italy, where St. Francis was from, in line with Carlo’s last wishes.

 Join our commenting forum